dkazanc/U-Net-crystal-seg/README.md

 ```
 python predict.py -i PATH_to_TESTDATA -o OUTPUT_PATH -m PATH_to_MODEL
 ```
+### Requirements:
+A Linux machine with a GPU card.
+Permissions to write into disk are required.

 ### Installation (Linux):
 * Git clone the repo: `git clone https://github.com/dkazanc/U-Net-crystal-seg.git`